btorch/swift-setuptools/README.md

 --------
 Since git does not keep file permissions after cloned, some file attributes may change and that can be a pain.
 I believe there may be ways to make the git repo remember file permissions but I'm not planning on adding that.
-The only file that cause issues to fabric and other tools is /etc/sudoers and it's the only file I reset to have the proper permissions back.

 Swift Environment Assumption